 While the majority of your fats should consist of long chain omega 3 rich fatty acids, a variety of fats have beneficial qualities.
 Animal fats can have highly beneficial qualities.
 However, when an animal (fish, cow pig, or chicken) is fed a diet full of pro-inflammatory grains, soy and toxic chemicals from pesticides, antibiotics and poor quality feed, the fat of that animal is destroyed.
 Grass fed, wild caught animal fat is best.

 Use a variety of oils that are appropriate for the cooking situation (see below).
 Store fats away from light and heat.
 Oils highest in omega 3s like flax, walnut or unrefined canola are very unstable and should be kept in dark containers in the fridge (and bought from there).
 Olive is more stable because of it’s high antioxidant content.
 It is mostly omega 9, but has a low flash point so it should not be over heated.
 Mixing fats while cooking can help stabilize them (mix ghee, sesame, coconut with olive oil if you are going to heat it).

-A great source of coconut oil a great oil to cook with that contains antimicrobial lauric acid found in breast milk
+- Coconut oil is a great oil to cook with that contains antimicrobial lauric acid, found in breast milk